FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Verify .app file is created in the output directory
 - Check compilation errors are properly reported
 - Verify successful output message with app details
+- Confirm the script uses the centralized configuration management

 ### 7. [ ] Create Test App Compilation Script

 **Prompt:**
 ```
 Create a PowerShell script named 'Compile-TestApp.ps1' in the scripts folder that:
-1. Takes parameters for test app source directory, output directory, and container name with defaults from TDDConfig.psd1
+1. Takes parameters for test app source directory, output directory, and container name with defaults from configuration
 2. Uses Get-TDDConfiguration.ps1 to load configuration settings
+3. Uses Common-Functions.ps1 for utility functions
-3. Uses BcContainerHelper to compile the test app in the container
+4. Uses BcContainerHelper to compile the test app in the container
-4. Applies compiler options from the configuration (code analysis, treat warnings as errors)
+5. Applies compiler options from the configuration (code analysis, treat warnings as errors)
-5. Outputs the compiled test app file (.app) to the specified output directory
+6. Outputs the compiled test app file (.app) to the specified output directory
-6. Handles errors gracefully with clear error messages
+7. Handles errors gracefully with clear error messages
-7. Provides feedback on successful compilation including app version and file location
+8. Provides feedback on successful compilation including app version and file location
 Include parameter validation and help information.
 ```